koddo/.emacs.d.old/README.md

 user - `flx-ido` is already properly configured and ready for action.

-### Debian and Ubuntu

-Users of Debian 9 or Ubuntu 16.04 or later may simply `apt-get install elpa-flx`.

 ## Usage

 The sorting algorithm is a balance between word beginnings (abbreviation) and